 Worshipping together underpins what we do and who we are.
-We pray together and we celebrate the Eucharist in the debating chamber.
-Quite a powerful image that; taking the sacraments together in the same place where debates and feelings can run high.
+We pray together and we celebrate the Eucharist.
+Quite a powerful image that; taking the sacraments together.
 Group work in randomly selected groups of about 20 aims to deepen and support the work of Synod through worship, discussion and Bible Study.
 It's a great way to get to know other members.
 There is also a continuous praying presence at Synod which exists to pray for Synod's work during the time that it meets.
-The Presidents appoint a Synod Chaplain to oversee Synod worship, so please do feel free to drop him a line (via the Clerk) if you would like to help out by participating in worship, prayer or music at Synod.
+The Presidents appoint a Synod Chaplain to oversee Synod worship, so please do feel free to drop him a line (via email) if you would like to help out by participating in worship, prayer or musicat Synod.